VF-111 (1956–1995): Post-Vietnam War

 In late 1976 through early 1977, VF-111 made an Atlantic and Mediterranean deployment, a rare event for a Pacific Fleet squadron, with CVW-19 aboard for that carrier's final cruise.

 The squadron returned to NAS Miramar in April 1977 and began transitioning to the F-14A Tomcat, which was operated by the squadron for 16 years and had the longest tenure of any aircraft type operated by the Sundowners.
 By October 1978, both VF-51 and VF-111 had fully transitioned to the Block 100 model F-14A.
 VF-111 subsequently deployed with CVW-15 aboard USS Kitty Hawk from May 1979 to February 1980, a deployment which was extended from its originally planned end date in early December 1979 due to the November 1979 seizure of the American Embassy in Tehran, Iran.
 During this period, the squadron operated from the USS Kitty Hawk in the Indian Ocean south of the Iranian coast until relieved by and the squadrons of CVW-8.
-The squadron sustained one non-combat loss on September 8, 1979, when F-14A BuNo 160672 crashed off the Philippine coast after suffering an engine fire while launching from the Kitty Hawk; pilot LTJG Richard Cummings and RIO LT Lloyd Abel ejected.
+The squadron suffered one non-combat loss on September 8, 1979, when F-14A BuNo 160672 crashed off the Philippine coast after suffering an engine fire while launching from the Kitty Hawk; the pilot, LTJG Richard Cummings, and RIO, LT Lloyd Abel, ejected.
 The squadron would lose six more F-14 Tomcats between 1981 and 1992.